open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/envoy.md

 from inside the cluster from now on.

-## Deploying an application with Envoy and Enterprise OPA sidecars
+## Deploying an application with Envoy and EOPA sidecars

 In this tutorial, we are manually configuring the Envoy proxy sidecar to intermediate HTTP traffic from clients and our application.
-Envoy will consult Enterprise OPA to make authorization decisions for each request by sending `CheckRequest` messages over a gRPC connection.
+Envoy will consult EOPA to make authorization decisions for each request by sending `CheckRequest` messages over a gRPC connection.